-Looking for more fun stay at home kid activities?
+Looking for fun stay at home kid’s activities during Phase 2 (HA)?
 These easy science experiments are a blast for kids

-As the circuit breaker wears on, we continue to look for new stay at home kid activities that keep them happy, occupied, and (ideally!) learning.
+As the Phase 2 (HA) wears on, we look for new stay at home kids activities that keep them happy, occupied, and (ideally!) learning.
 It’s of course important to encourage young minds to connect with science, and observe and understand some of the natural occurrences around them.
-Stuti Sharma of Curiosity Kids in Hong Kong has shared some fun home science experiments for kids of all ages that can be done with simple and easy-to-find materials.
+Stuti Sharma of Curiosity Kids shares some fun home science experiments for kids of all ages that can be done with simple and easy-to-find materials.
 Let’s get learning, mamas!

 Younger Kids (2 to 5 years)